The Zika virus is still making headlines

-The Zika virus has been demonstrated to cause significant neurologic damage to babies born to women who have been infected with the virus during pregnancy.
-The most common abnormality in these babies is a condition called microcephaly, where the baby’s head and brain are much smaller than normal.
+The Zika virus can cause significant neurologic damage to babies born to women who have the virus during pregnancy.
+The most common abnormality in these babies is a condition called microcephaly.
+This is where the baby’s head and brain are much smaller than normal.

-With the exception of at least one documented case of the Zika virus being sexually transmitted, all other cases that have been reported in the United States have been caused by mosquito bites.
+With the exception of at least one documented case of the Zika virus being sexually transmitted, all other cases in the United States have been caused by mosquito bites.
 The overwhelming majority of the mosquito bite cases, as of this time, have been traceable to people who traveled throughout South or Central America.
 The virus first originated in Brazil and it has now spread throughout most of South America, and to every country in Central America as well, including Mexico.
-It has also been noted in the Caribbean.
+It is also in the Caribbean.